- History from across the centuries, Royalty from the 21st -

 Embed from Getty Images

 To his heir, Charles, he wrote a last will and testament.
-The passionate 5000-word plea asked the young Royal to stand by the church, and to withstand that ‘devil of Reformation [that] doth commonly turn himself into an angel of reformation‘, telling him there was no need for many of these changes requested.
+The passionate 5000-word plea asked the young Royal to stand by the church, and to withstand that ‘devil of Reformation [that] doth commonly turn himself into an angel of reformation‘, telling him there was no need for many of these changes requested by the Puritans.

 Charles asked the Prince to uphold the ‘settled laws‘; he talked of his downfall being caused by his weakness in failing to protect the church and the rule of law from ‘the rough hours of men’s covetous and ambitious designs,’ having not spotted the wolves in sheeps’ clothing‘.

-He also said sad farewells to his two youngest children, Henry Duke of Gloucester, aged 9 and Princess Elizabeth, who was 11.
+He also said sad farewells to his two youngest children, Henry, Duke of Gloucester, aged nine, and Princess Elizabeth, who was 11.
 The pair were still in the country, unlike the remainder of the royal group.

 Charles told them not to grieve, and that they should obey their elder brother Charles, who would be the lawful sovereign.
 Henry promised he would be torn limb from limb before he accepted the crown ahead of the Prince of Wales.